NOMYUM/2018-fall-dms104/syllabus.md

 # Course Syllabus: DMS 104 - Design in the Digital Age

+Designing digital products and services requires a process of "Interaction Design" which is a wholly new discipline that moves beyond previous fads of simply making digital things that look like physical world objects.
+Since there is no known formula for creating great UI/UX we will explore the need to consider interactivity as a design process, moving from initial ethnographic research through ideation and design, and the many steps that lead to final delivery and presentation.
+Mastery of this process will prepare DMS students to undertake their senior capstone project as well as effectively develop other creative and entrepreneurial ideas/ventures.

 - CRN: **21835**
 - Course: **DMS 104**
 - Credits: **4.0**
 - Schedule: **Tues., Thurs.,12:30 - 1:45 PM**
 - Building: **Rettner Hall**
 - Room: **307**

-## Course Description
-Designing digital products and services requires a process of "Interaction Design" which is a wholly new discipline that moves beyond previous fads of simply making digital things that look like physical world objects.
-Since there is no known formula for creating great UI/UX we will explore the need to consider interactivity as a design process, moving from initial ethnographic research through ideation and design, and the many steps that lead to final delivery and presentation.
-Mastery of this process will prepare DMS students to undertake their senior capstone project as well as effectively develop other creative and entrepreneurial ideas/ventures.

 ## Instructor Information
 - Instructor: **Professor Kostin**